 If you are feeling up to it, you can continue along the Te Araroa Trail another 12 km to Frankton Marina.

 The track is well maintained and it is flat so it is great for all ages and fitness levels.
 It is a shared path so beware of cyclists.
-This is one of the popular trails on our list of hiking in Queenstown.
+This is one of the popular hiking trails on our list.

 3) Tiki Walking Track (Tiki Trail)